grycap/im-web/doc/source/web.rst

    Fig 2.
 List of credentials.

 :ref:`Fig. 3 <figure_cred_add>` shows the form to add or edit the user credentials.
-The user must select the credentials type using the selectors with the corresponding images type.
-Then he must provide the needed data to access each Cloud provider.
+Initially the user must select the credentials type using the selectors with the corresponding images type.
+Then the specific form for the Cloud provider selected will be shown, where the user must fill the needed fields.

 .. _figure_cred_add:
 .. figure:: images/creds_add.png

    Fig 2.
 Add new credential.

-Fields needed to access each Cloud provider:

-* ``username`` indicates the user name associated to the credential.
-In EC2 and OpenStack it refers to the *Access Key ID*.

-* ``password`` indicates the password associated to the credential.
-In EC2 and OpenStack it refers to the *Secret Acess Key*.

-* ``host`` indicates the address of the access point to the cloud provider.
-  This field is not used in IM, EC2 and GCE credentials.

-* ``proxy`` indicates the proxy file associated to the credential.
-  Currently this field is only used in the OCCI plugin

-* ``project`` indicates the project name associated to the credential.
-  This field is only used in the GCE plugin

-* ``id`` associates an identifier to the credential.
-The identifier should be used as the label in the *deploy* section in the RADL.

 RADLs
 ^^^^^